Skip to content

 Beinn an Lochain — common questions

 Beinn an Lochain is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
 The standard route covers about 6km with 730m of ascent and takes most walkers 2-4 hours.
-Terrain: Steep, eroded grass for the lower 600m of ascent — slippery in wet conditions.
+Underfoot: Steep, eroded grass for the lower 600m of ascent — slippery in wet conditions.

 Where do I park for Beinn an Lochain?